* S&P 500 retreats from record; bank profits disappoint

-NEW YORK, Jan 16 (Reuters) - A measure of global equity markets edged lower on Thursday, weighed by a decline on Wall Street following a slew of disappointing bank earnings, while the dollar fell, although the dip was viewed as temporary.
+NEW YORK, Jan 16 (Reuters) - A measure of global equity markets edged lower on Thursday, weighed by a decline on Wall Street following a slew of corporate earnings, while the dollar fell against rival currencies although the dip was viewed as temporary.

-On Wall Street, the S&P 500 pulled back from record levels as financial stocks led the way lower.
+On Wall Street, the S&P 500 pulled back from record levels following a round of disappointing earnings as financial stocks led the way lower.

 After a lackluster start to the new year on concerns stock valuations may be over-extended, the S&P 500 had rallied 1.6 percent in the prior two sessions to set its first record high since Dec.
 31.

 "We've made a nice run and the market is entitled to consolidate and use sort of a 'wait-and-see' attitude as far as earnings are concerned," said Terry Morris, senior equity manager for National Penn Investors Trust Company in Reading, Pennsylvania.

 The MSCI all-country world index was down 0.1 percent at 406.65.